 Overall, the results tell us that students self-report that they are learning a great extent.
-Faculty generally agree that a majority of students are demonstrating full achievement of LOs, but there are a percentage of students only partially demonstrating learning.
-Most student weaknesses are related to student writing abilities and APA knowledge, utilizing sources and instructor feedback, and forming logical arguments - as some faculty noted that these issues detracted from focusing on leadership content.
+Faculty generally agree that most students are demonstrating full achievement of LOs, but there are a percentage of students only partially demonstrating learning.
+Over the years faculty have noted that most student weaknesses are related to student writing abilities and APA knowledge, utilizing sources and instructor feedback, and forming logical arguments - and that these issues detracted from focusing on leadership content.